NoBirdInTree/Code_Report/Extracurricular/PublicHealth_VacTracker&Dashboard/README.md

 For the tracker, click the link (https://covid19.trackvaccines.org/).

-For the dashboard with data from Canadian Longitudinal Study on Aging (CLSA), you could download the CLSA directory and run the file "app.R".
+For the dashboard with data from Canadian Longitudinal Study on Aging (CLSA), you could download the Dashboard directory and run the file "app.R".